This page describes the global settings for YouTrack. These settings are available in the Server Settings section of the Administration menu.

 The URL by which the YouTrack server is accessible to the end-users.
 This URL is generally used for constructing links in notifications, reports, and RSS feeds.
 You can either enter the server URL yourself, or click the Guess URL link let YouTrack try to set the URL automatically.

 Allow statistics collection

 This setting enables the collection of usage data to share with JetBrains.
 Keep this option selected to help us make YouTrack better.
 We never share collected data with any third party.

 The maximum file size allowed for uploaded attachments, in bytes.
 By default, the maximum allowed file size is 10Mb (10485760 bytes).

-YouTrack allows users to re-order issues on the Issues list manually.
+YouTrack lets you reorder issues on the Issues list manually.
 Users can drag issues in the list and place them in order they see fit.
-This custom order is saved in a so-called "watch folder", which can be a search query, saved search, tag, project or search context.
-The Max ordered issues parameter limits the number of issues in the list for which a custom order is set when a user accesses the "watch folder".
+This custom order is saved in a so-called "watch folder", which can be a saved search, tag, or project.
+You can update the custom order when you set this watch folder as the search context.
+The Max ordered issues parameter limits the number of issues in the list for which a custom order is set when a user accesses the watch folder.
 If you have manually ordered the issues in a saved search, you see up to this number of ordered issues at the top of the list.
 All other issues that match the saved search are then displayed from newest to oldest.